iyumrahul/iyumrahul/README.md

 I'm Rahul A, a passionate self-taught Data Science practitioner from India 🇮🇳.

-- 🔭 I’m currently working on [Time Series Data 😉](https://github.com/your-username)
+- 🔭 I’m currently working on [Pytorch 😉](https://github.com/iyumrahul/pytorch)
-- 🌱 I’m currently learning advanced machine learning techniques .
+- 🌱 I’m currently learning advanced machine learning techniques.
 - 💬 Ask me about anything related to data science and machine learning
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/iyumrahul/)
-- ⚡ Fun fact: I love to explore new data sets and build predictive models\
+- ⚡ Fun fact: I love to explore new data sets and build predictive models.

 ## 🚀 Skills